brianjp93/lolsite/techspec.md

 this.props.store.state.runes[version][rune_id]
 ```

+# dumb

+All this caching stuff is dumb and complicated and requires passing the store prop through all the components
+and it's annoying.
+Try to replace it with useQuery.

 Opening a Rune submenu in any of the match cards will trigger a request for all runes with the same version as the match being looked at.
 Again, if the Runes already exist, the request will not be sent.